 Each community in Orange County, NC has its own unique charm and personality especially during the holidays.
-You’ll be delighted by musical and imaginative performances by top artists, Children will giggle in delight with Santa as they go about the countryside on a hayride, The twinkling of lighted lanterns along a river walk with inspire you and comedy relief is always welcomed during the holidays.
+You’ll be delighted by musical and imaginative performances by top artists, Children will giggle in delight with Santa as they go about the countryside on a hayride, the twinkling of lighted lanterns along a river walk will inspire you and we all know comedy relief is always welcomed during the holidays.

 If you are familiar with the fulldome planetarium shows AND Paperhand Puppet Intervention summer shows than you know that The Longest Night: A Winter's Tale is a first class production.
 If not, well you are in for a real treat.
 This one-of-a-kind fulldome planetarium show captures its audience with a timeless fable of courage, generosity and renewal.
 It is a story that explores the concept that winter is a time for Earth to rest, waiting for new growth in the spring.
 The Morehead production team seamlessly wove together live-action video of Paperhand's world-class puppeteers with beautiful and intricate fulldome animation to create this innovative and imaginative show.
 Its cast and crew comprised dozens of puppeteers and production professionals, and The Paperhand Band created original music for the show.
 Visit www.moreheadplanetarium.org for show days, times and cost.
 Shows run from November 11 – December 30 at the Morehead Planetarium & Science Center located at 250 E. Franklin St, Chapel Hill (919) 962-1236.